tanguySnoeck/Fuzzer/README.md

 Using negative values as the number of colours also crashes the converter (which is the fourth kind of crash we found).
 At first we though of using a numer of colours higher than 256, however that was handled by the tool.
 (to find these files, search for ones with a large number after _nc in the file name)

-We have provided 4 example files in the example files folder, one for each of the crashes we found.
+We have provided 4 example files in the example file zip folder, one for each of the crashes we found.

 The last / fith possible problem...